 Our life of learning more of God and from each other continues on Sunday mornings during the Christian Education hour.

-The Power of Radical Kinship book discussion led by Kate Hauk in rm 22.
-Father Greg Boyle’s second book, Barking to the Choir, details stories of unconditional love in difficult times working with ex-cons and gang members in Los Angeles.
+The Power of Radical Kinship book discussion led by Kate Hauk.
+Father Greg Boyle’s second book, Barking to the Choir, details stories of unconditional love in difficult times working with X cons and gang members in Los Angeles.
 The stories demonstrate the role of faith, compassion, mutuality and the enduring power of kinship in transforming the lives and neighborhoods of Los Angeles.
 Books will be available to purchase or read along in class.
+Led by Kate Hauk.

 Inquirers Class BEGINS September 30

 This seven-week class will explore the basics of Christian faith in an Anabaptist/Mennonite perspective, as well as provide an overview of the story and life of Columbus Mennonite Church.
 The class is open to anyone, with a special invitation to new attenders and those considering membership at CMC.
 Led by Pastor Joel Miller.

 Stamped from the Beginning: the definitive history of racist ideas in America